lb0o/website/content/en/docs/getting-started/deploy-app.md

 -   **Cozystack cluster** should already be [installed and running]({{% ref "/docs/getting-started/install-cozystack" %}}).
     You won’t need to install or configure anything on the infrastructure level—this guide assumes that part is already done, possibly by you or someone else on your team.
--   **Credentials:** You must have access to your tenant in Cozystack.
+-   **Tenant and credentials:** You must have access to your tenant in Cozystack.
     This can be either through a `kubeconfig` file or OIDC login for the dashboard.
     If you don’t have access, ask your Ops team or refer to the guide on creating a tenant.
 -   **DNS for dev/testing:** To access the deployed app over HTTPS you need a DNS record set up.